Skip to content

 What is Incorporation?

-However, incorporation does not happen automatically.
-Unless you go through specific legal steps, your business will exist as an unincorporated entity.
+Incorporation does not happen automatically.
+Unless you go through specific legal steps, for example, registering your business at Companies House, your business will exist as an unincorporated entity.
 The effect is that it will not have any separate existence from its owner.
 It cannot enter into its own contracts or own its own property.
 Therefore, all assets and any obligations, including the business’s debt, lie with the business owner.

 Unincorporated Businesses